MinnDevelopment/java-discord-rpc/README.md

 ```

 ## License
-Java-DiscordRPC (and Discord RPC in general) is licensed under the MIT License.
+Java-DiscordRPC is licensed under the Apache 2.0 License.
+The base DiscordRPC is licensed under the MIT license.

 ## Contributing
 Find something that is lacking?
 Fork the project and pull request!